Skip to main content

 Introduction

-Backstage Plugins strive to be self-contained, with as much functionality as possible residing within the plugin itself and its backend APIs.
-There will however always be a need for plugins to communicate outside of its boundaries, both with other plugins and the app itself.
+Backstage plugins strive to be self-contained, with as much functionality as possible residing within the plugin itself and its backend APIs.
+There will, however, always be a need for plugins to communicate outside of their boundaries, both with other plugins and with the app itself.

 Backstage provides two primary methods for plugins to communicate across their boundaries in client-side code.
 The first one being the createPlugin API along with the extensions that it can provide, and the second one being Utility APIs.
 While the createPlugin API is focused on the initialization plugins and the app, the Utility APIs provide ways for plugins to communicate during their entire life cycle.